Tarrnie Williams: Biography

 During the ten-year period he became an adjunct professor at the University of British Columbia, Sauder School of Business as well as mentoring over 25 small businesses in various technologies and life-sciences.

 He was a founding director of YM BioSciences, which was sold to Gilead Sciences in 2013 for $540 million.
 YM BioSciences commercialized bioscience technology in Cuba and made significant research breakthroughs in Myelofibrosis, a rare bone marrow cancer (See Momelotinib and Nimotuzumab).
 While in Cuba, Williams was recommended to seek the services of the International Center of Neurologic Restoration (CIREN), where doctors re-channeled the neuropathways with repetitive physiotherapy to overcome his partial paralysis.
 Williams returned to Cuba for one month every year for over ten years and was able to continue his career.

 He co-founded InMedia Corporation, developing digital photography software for digital cameras.
 This company which became PNI Digital Media and sold to Staples Inc. for $74 million.

 In 2001 Williams rescued Bingo.com from potential bankruptcy and became its president and CEO until 2011 and then its Executive Chairman.
 Effective December 31, 2014 Unibet Group Plc. purchased Bingo.com Ltd.'s www.bingo.com domain name and its online gambling business for $8 million.
 The company was renamed Shoal Games and was listed on the Toronto Venture Stock Exchange.
-In March 2019, Shoal Games purchased Kidoz Ltd., an Ad-Tech company resident in Tel Aviv, Israel for $20 million in shares and renamed Shoal Games Ltd. to Kidoz Inc. Kidoz Inc. continues to trade on the TSX Venture Exchange.
+In March 2019, Shoal Games purchased Kidoz, an Ad-Tech company resident in Tel Aviv, Israel for $20 million in shares and renamed Shoal Games Ltd. to Kidoz Inc. and continues to trade on the TSX Venture Exchange.
 Mr. Williams continues with the company as the Executive Chairman.